-After the quote is accepted the system is ordered and we then copy your data from your old system – such as Photos, Documents, etc. Provided that the old system is working, we can copy it and transfer it to the new system so that everything is in the same place – including your desktop background and internet bookmarks.
+After the quote is accepted the new computer is ordered and we then copy your data from your old computer – such as Photos, Documents, etc. Provided that the old computer is working, we can copy your files and transfer them to the new computer so that everything is in the same place – including your desktop background and internet bookmarks.

 The computer is then delivered to you and you can use it straight away.

 The only thing that you need to be aware of is that programs cannot effectively be transferred from one computer to another, only your data, so if you want a program that you are already using it will need to be reinstalled on the new system.

 Hopefully this will give you enough information to make a decision about next January.
 If you have any questions, would like us to help you upgrade your existing computer or purchase a replacement, give us a call on 01455 209505.